 Hear from osteopath Ashleigh Mitchell, who regularly treats pre- and postnatal conditions:

-“Treatment by an osteopath can help to prevent or ease any pregnancy aches or pains, and help improve the function of the body to accommodate the natural changes occurring.
-By optimising a woman’s alignment and mobility during pregnancy, we can help to allow more space for the baby to get into the correct position for the birthing process and more space to pass through the birth canal.
+“Treatment by an osteopath can ease pregnancy related aches or pains, and help improve the function of the body to accommodate the natural changes that are occurring.
+Releasing tension from the spine, pelvis, hips and on or around the uterus creates a more accommodating space for the baby.
+Optimising a woman’s alignment and mobility in this way may help the baby to get into the correct position for the birthing process and to pass more easily through the birth canal.

 Back in Health Osteopathy